 If you don’t know how to make rice crispy treats, you can use this recipe from Six Sisters’ Stuff.
-I’ve started making them my go to for school treat days and work food days.
+I’ve started making them my go-to for school treat days and work food days.
 There are never any leftovers.
-Plus, they are gluten free and can be made with ingredients that I trust.
+Plus, they are gluten-free and can be made with ingredients that I trust.
 For St Patrick’s Day, I wanted to make them fun, so I added a little twist.
-I made them GREEN!We’re pretty into the clean eating in our house.
-So I needed to find a solution to your standard green food dye.
-Our kids love eating fun colored treats.
-And even though they are great veggie eaters.
-(I’m knocking on wood as I’m typing this) sometimes you just want something sweet.
-Enter Maggie’s Naturals food coloring.
+I made GREEN rice crispy treats!

-I was able to get the fantastic green color, without all the chemicals.
+I was able to get a fantastic green color, without all the chemicals.
 Instead of Yellow #5 and Blue #1, which is what you find in your standard bottle of food coloring.
 Maggie’s is made with gardenia extract (a flower) and curcumin (a spice).
 You get a beautiful green color.
 Not a bright green, like you get from the standard food coloring.
-More of a subtle sage green.
-Which I love more anyways.
+More of subtle sage green.
+Which I love more anyway.

 How to create green rice Krispie treats

-Don’t forget to pin this to your St Patrick’s Day Recipes Pinterest board!
+Don’t forget to pin this St Patrick’s Day Recipe to your favorite Pinterest board!